Sylfrena/Rubyshells/README.md

 # Rubyshells

-[WIP]Rubyshells is gem that provides a [seashell](https://seashells.io) client written in ruby.
+[WIP] Rubyshells provides a [seashell](https://seashells.io) client written in ruby.
 Seashells allows for piping output from command line programs to the web in real time.

 ## Installation